web-platform-tests/rfcs/rfcs/load_test.md

 The infrastructure changes are as follows:

-* A new test type `crash` recognised by the manifest and assigned to any test file with a name containing `-crashtest` immediately before the extension or in a subdirectory called `crashtests`.
+* A new test type `crash` recognised by the manifest and assigned to any test file with a name containing `-crash` immediately before the extension or in a subdirectory called `crashtests`.

 * A new executor type with the following behaviour: